icshwi/e3training/workbook/chapter5.md

 $ ls configure/*_DEV
 ```

 Two files (`CONFIG_MODULE_DEV` and `RELEASE_DEV`) are the counterpart of files (`CONFIG_MODULE` and `RELEASE`) in the deployment mode.
-Both files are almost identifical except the suffix `_DEV` and following things in the development mode :
+Both files are almost identical except the suffix `_DEV` and following things in the development mode :

 * `E3_MODULE_DEV_GITURL` : This shows the repository which one would like to download into an e3 module
 * `E3_MODULE_SRC_PATH` : This shows the source codes path for the deployment mode.
 It has the suffix `-dev`.
 For example, e3-iocStats has `iocStats` source path in the deployment, and `iocStats-dev` one in the development mode.

-With `E3_MODULE_DEV_GITURL` variable in `configure/CONFIG_MODULE_DEV` with the most poweful feature of `git`, we may have a plenty of degree of freedom to develop an module without worrying about other system which may use this module.
+With `E3_MODULE_DEV_GITURL` variable in `configure/CONFIG_MODULE_DEV` with the most powerful feature of `git`, we may have a plenty of degree of freedom to develop an module without worrying about other system which may use this module.

 The following commands are used for the development mode of each module.
 They will use `git clone` path to do their jobs properly.
 There is one extra command which one can see `make devdistclean` will remove the clone source directory, for example, iocStats-dev when one would like to clone from scratch.
-And `make existent` and `make devexistent` are the same output, because it relys on **installed** module versions.
+And `make existent` and `make devexistent` are the same output, because it relies on **installed** module versions.

 ```
 $ make devvars